The Israel-Hamas War

 On October 11, 2023, Netanyahu agreed to form a unity government with his rival Benny Gantz.
 In a press conference with the two of them and Defense Minister Gallant, the prime minister said, “Every Hamas member is a dead man.”

 In another sign of unity in the nation, the general public mobilized to fill gaps in the government’s response to the crisis.
-Hebrew University did a study that found Israelis set aside their social and political divisions and rallied under the banner of “Defending Our Home.”
+Hebrew University found that Israelis set aside their social and political divisions and rallied under the banner of “Defending Our Home.”
 Nearly half the population volunteered during the war compared to one-third during the Covid-19 crisis.
 Volunteerism, researchers found, “cut across all age groups, genders, and religious affiliations.”
 They also noted the rate of volunteerism among the Arab Israeli population reached 29% and that 28% of all volunteers were new to such activities.
 In addition to donating money, the most common activities included “collecting, packing, and distributing food and equipment, transportation of people, food, and equipment, assisting security forces, participating in outreach activities through social networks, and offering essential aid to evacuees.”

 Israel launched hundreds of airstrikes each day but was unable to stop the rocket bombardment.
 October 24 saw the most rockets fired at Israeli cities since the war began.
 Terrorists also attempted to infiltrate Israel by sea near Zikim Beach but were eliminated before they could reach the shore.